 Our office in Gaylord, Michigan, proudly offers periodontal (gum) disease treatment, which aides in the prevention of tooth loss and the spread of further infection.
 Periodontal disease develops in the gums as an infection caused by untreated exposure to plaque.
 There are many stages of periodontal disease and appropriate treatments for each stage.
-Our dentists, Dr. Harbin and Dr. Kempton, will review your individual needs during your consultation at Otsego Dental Group.
+Our dentist, Dr. Harbin, will review your individual needs during your consultation at Otsego Dental Group.

 The medical term for early periodontal disease is gingivitis.
 Warning signs of gingivitis can include swollen and painful gums, bleeding after brushing or flossing, or chronic bad breath.
 However, gingivitis can often go unnoticed.